 Compare another Ozu film, Early Summer (1951), which also starred Setsuko Hara as a character named Noriko (but not the same character), and has very similar story elements, with the Noriko character being pressured by her family into an undesired Arranged Marriage.
 And then there was Late Autumn (1960)—seriously, Ozu was into Theme Naming—which also starred Setsuko Hara, and was a remake of this film, but with Hara playing the role of the parent instead.
 And then there was An Autumn Afternoon—we weren't kidding about the Theme Naming—which had a similar premise but wasn't so negative about the idea of the marriage.

-- Arranged Marriage: Shuchiki and Masa make one for Noriko.
+- Arranged Marriage: Shukichi and Masa arrange a marriage for Noriko.

 - Celebrity Resemblance: Noriko's proposed match Satake is said to look like Gary Cooper, "the man from that baseball movie."

 - Downer Ending: Noriko is basically badgered into a marriage she doesn't want by her father and aunt.
-Shuchiki for his part is left at home alone, in despair.
+Shukichi for his part is left at home alone, in despair.

-- Getting Crap Past the Radar: Ozu was generally thought to be a conservative who valued Japanese tradition and old-style values, which is why his films are so typically "Japanese", as opposed to Akira Kurosawa who made more West-friendly movies.
-Critics have observed that this film, made in 1949 when the United States was occupying Japan and American censors were controlling Japanese films, seems to have a carefully hidden message decrying Western values.
+- Getting Crap Past the Radar: Yasujiro Ozu was generally thought to be a conservative who valued Japanese tradition and old-style values, which is why his films are so typically "Japanese", as opposed to Akira Kurosawa who made more West-friendly movies.
+Lars-Martin Sorensen in his book Censorship of Japanese Films During the U.S. Occupation of Japan: The Cases of Yasujirō Ozu and Akira Kurosawa observes that despite being made in 1949, when the United States was occupying Japan and American censors were controlling Japanese films, it seems to have a carefully hidden message decrying Western values.
 Note the scene where Noriko and a friend cross a bridge on bicycles, while a sign saying "Drink Coca-Cola" in English is prominent in the foreground.
 This is often cited as a dig at Western commercialism.

 - The Ghost: Satake, the man Noriko is matched up with who is said to resemble Gary Cooper, is never seen.